 With your help and the help of the hospital team, each day you will become stronger and better able to care for yourself.

-For additional information about the hospital, food options, personal care items and ATM locations please reference the guest information guide that will be provided in each patient room.
+For additional information about the hospital, food options, personal care items and ATM locations, please reference the Patient Information Guide that will be provided in each patient room.

 You will be dismissed according to your physician’s orders.
 This usually occurs one to two hours after surgery ends, but each patient and each procedure are different.
 The nursing staff will review going home instructions with the responsible adult and you, as well as send the instructions home in written form.

-The Nebraska Medical Center has an on-site outpatient pharmacy available to fill any post-operative prescriptions.
+On the Nebraska Medical Center campus, we have two on-site outpatient pharmacies available to fill any post-operative prescriptions.
+One is located in the Durham Outpatient Center; the other in the Laurtizen Outpatient Center.
+At Bellevue, we also have an outpatient pharmacy.
 Charges at the pharmacy may not be included in your hospital charges.
 The pharmacy accepts cash and credit cards.

 If you would like to have your prescriptions filled at another pharmacy, please provide this number to your nurse.
 The hospital staff will call or fax your prescriptions to the pharmacy of your choice.

-After your surgery, you can expect to receive a call from The Nebraska Medical Center.
+After your surgery, you can expect to receive a call from Nebraska Medicine.
 As an organization, we appreciate any feedback about your experience with us.
 We invite you to share your experience with us.
-Nominate a nurse for a national caregiver award, provide feedback on your experience and donate to the medical center.
+Nominate a nurse for a national caregiver award, provide feedback on your experience and/or donate to the medical center.

 All Nebraska Medicine locations are smoke free.
 There is no smoking of any kind allowed inside the hospital or outside on the hospital grounds.
 Please plan for this when coming to our hospital.
 You may want to talk with your physician about smoking cessation assistance before your hospital visit.
 We also have assistance available to you if you have a planned hospital stay following your surgery or procedure.